brandenc40/groupme-bot/README.md

 ## Usage

+- An Application object is created to house one or many Bot objects and route incoming traffic to the correct Bot.
+Each Bot is registered at it's own url path to allow for Bots to easily setup callbacks in the GroupMe Developer site.
-- A separete Bot object is defined for each bot and can include the following handlers:
+- A separate Bot object is defined for each bot and can include the following handlers:
     - Regexp Handlers: If a message is sent to the group that matches the given regex, the associated handler function will be called
     - Cron Jobs: Handler functions that will be run on a set cron cadence
-- An Application object is created to house one or many Bot objects and route incoming traffic to the correct Bot.
-Each Bot is registered at it's own url path to allow for Bots to easily setup callbacks in the GroupMe Developer site.
 - Handler functions all take one argument (context) which is of type Context.
 The Context contains both a reference to the Bot object being called and the Callback object containing the payload from GroupMe.
     - The passing of the Bot object in the Context allows for handler functions to be universal and shared by multiple Bots.